seamplex/feenox/doc/joss/paper.md

  #. replace every occurrence of `laplace` in symbol names with the name of the new PDE
  #. modify the initialization functions in `init.c` and set
-     * the names of the unknowns
+     * the names of the unknowns (e.g `T` for thermal, `u`, `v` and `w` for elasticity, etc.)
-     * the names of the materials
+     * the names of the material properties (e.g. `k` for thermal, `E` & `nu` for elasticity, etc.)
-     * the mathematical type and properties of problem
+     * the mathematical type and properties of problem (linear/non-linear static, transient, eigen, etc.)
      * etc.
  #. modify the contents of the elemental matrices in `bulk.c` in the FEM formulation of the problem being added
  #. modify the contents of how the boundary conditions are parsed and set in `bc.c`
  #. re-run `autogen.sh`, `./configure` and `make` to get a FeenoX executable with support for the new PDE.

+FeenoX's main focus is on flexibility.
+Its applications range from coupling neutronics with CFD in nuclear reactors [@milonga-openfoam] to providing a back end to [web-based thermo-mechanical solvers](https://www.caeplex.com).

 # References